Manchester area sculpture - Oldham

 John Platt statue, different views

 Platt stands on a short pillar of Aberdeen red granite, with four plinths or angle blocks at the base bearing the allegorical figures, which are really rather good.
 They are recorded as representing Science and Art, Engineering and Manufacturing, but it is not so clear which is which, as some of the accoutrements have disappeared.
-We have one with a parchment, her other hand raised, but whether it held a pen, for Art, or some instrument emblematic of Engineering, I do not know.
-A second girl has both hands raised, once holding some larger object or shaft of it, which could have been anything.
+We have one with a parchment, her other hand raised, perhaps once holding a pen, or some instrument emblematic of Engineering.
+A second girl has both hands raised, which once would likely have rested on a harp, which would make her Art.
 A third with a book or tablet, her other hand by her side, and the fourth, the only one instantly recognisable as Science, holds a chemical retort (distillation apparatus) - for other allegorical statues of Science see this page.

 The four allegorical girls.